Some people say that the best programming language is the one that the developer knows best.

 How to Choose the Right Language for an IoT Project?

-When choosing tools for the execution of a certain task, we should always consider programming languages in relation to technologies because technologies are the basis for the development of various types of software.
+When choosing tools for the execution of a certain task, we should always consider programming languages in relation to technologies because technologies are the basis for the development of various software types.
 And the technology chosen imposes requirements on the choice of language.

-For example, if you are developing a product using blockchain technology, then you may choose the Ethereum platform and write smart contracts in Solidity.
-Or you may choose the Hyperledger Fabric platform as a blockchain framework implementation, and Go or JS as the programming language for writing smart contracts, although other programming languages, such as Java, can also be used.
+For example, if you are developing a product using blockchain technology, you may choose the Ethereum platform and write smart contracts in Solidity.
+Or you may choose the Hyperledger Fabric platform as a blockchain framework implementation, and Go or JS as the programming language for writing smart contracts.
+However, other programming languages, such as Java, can also be used.

 To build a roadmap for your project, you need to decide which technologies to use for product implementation.
 If there is no rigid binding to one technology, the choice should be made based on the following factors: